 Only a very thin, flexible barrier separates the contents of a cell from its environment.
-This barrier, called the cell membrane (or plasma membrane), selectively allows the exchange and passage of certain molecules while keeping unwanted substances out.
-The membrane also allows the cell to communicate with other cells and the environment around it.
-Both plants and animals possess cell membranes, but plants, yeast and bacteria also have a rigid cell wall outside of the membrane for additional support and structure.
+The cell membrane function selectively allows the exchange and passage of certain molecules while keeping unwanted substances out.
+Parts of the cell membrane also allow the cell to communicate with other cells and the environment around it.
+Both plants and animals possess cell membranes, but their cell membrane structure and organization differs, as plants, yeast and bacteria have a rigid cell wall outside of the membrane for additional support and structure.
 The unique functions of the cell membrane dictate its structure and properties.

 A two-layer structure of special lipid molecules, called phospholipids, constitutes the cell membrane.
 Each phospholipid has two fatty-acid chains attached to a phosphate-glycerol head.
 The fatty acids are hydrophobic (water-hating) where as the phosphate head is hydrophilic (water-loving).
 The two layers of phospholipids position themselves such that the fatty acids are inside the layers or leaflets.
 According to “Carnegie-Mellon: The Structure and Function of the Cell Membrane”, when the bilayer membrane comes in contact with water, the phospholipid molecules rearrange themselves to keep the fatty acid tails away from water.